United for the Victory of Serbia: 2022 election and aftermath

-Following the dissolution of the National Assembly on 15 February, the United Serbia coalition began collecting signatures to submit their ballot lists.
+Following the dissolution of the National Assembly on 15 February, the United Serbia alliance began collecting signatures to submit their ballot lists.
 The ballot list for the parliamentary election was submitted on 18 February, named "United for the Victory of Serbia", and it was supported by 13,007 valid signatures.
 It campaigned also under the "a change from the root" slogan, while its electoral campaign on 22 February, with its first rally being held in Niš.
-The coalition has held rallies in other cities across Serbia, such as Belgrade, Valjevo, Prokuplje, Aleksinac, Sremska Mitrovica, Kruševac and Novi Pazar during the campaign period.
+The alliance has held rallies in other cities across Serbia, such as Belgrade, Valjevo, Prokuplje, Aleksinac, Sremska Mitrovica, Kruševac and Novi Pazar during the campaign period.
 The Republic Electoral Commission confirmed Ponoš as a presidential candidate on 6 March.
 Its last campaign rally was held on the Nikola Pašić Square, Belgrade on 31 March.
-UZPS also took part in the local elections, although in Bor and Smederevska Palanka the coalition parties participated on separate lists.
-The coalition placed second in the general elections, winning 38 seats in total, while in the Belgrade City Assembly election, it won 26 seats.
+UZPS also took part in the local elections, although in Bor and Smederevska Palanka the alliance parties participated on separate lists.
+The alliance placed second in the general elections, winning 38 seats in total, while in the Belgrade City Assembly election, it won 26 seats.
 Ponoš placed second in the presidential election behind incumbent president Aleksandar Vučić, winning 18% of the popular vote.

-Following the election, the coalition was de facto dissolved, while Ponoš left Narodna.
+Following the election, the alliance was de facto dissolved, while Ponoš left Narodna.
 A week later, Đilas met with Aleksandar Vučić to discuss the outcome of the Belgrade City Assembly election.
-Narodna criticised the move, while Zoran Lutovac, president of the Democratic Party (DS), said that Đilas did not consult with other coalition members before the meeting.
+Narodna criticised the move, while Zoran Lutovac, president of the Democratic Party (DS), said that Đilas did not consult with other alliance members before the meeting.
 Tepić accused Narodna of populism.
-Lutovac had also stated that UZPS was "just a pre-election coalition", and that he would prefer to create a wide alliance of moderate parties.
-Regarding the parliamentary groups, Lutovac said that the parties would not form a joint parliamentary group that would be composed of parties inside the coalition.
-Pavle Grbović, the leader of the Movement of Free Citizens (PSG), stated that his party might leave the coalition to continue alone.
-He had later stated that the coalition "practically doesn't exist anymore".
+Lutovac had also stated that UZPS was "just a pre-election alliance", and that he would prefer to create a wide alliance of moderate parties.
+Regarding the parliamentary groups, Lutovac said that the parties would not form a joint parliamentary group that would be composed of parties inside the alliance.
+Pavle Grbović, the leader of the Movement of Free Citizens (PSG), stated that his party might leave the alliance to continue alone.
+He had later stated that the alliance "practically doesn't exist anymore".
 On 28 May, it was announced that the SSP, PSG, Movement for Reversal (PZP) and Sloga would continue their cooperation.
 In August they formed the Ujedinjeni parliamentary group, which stayed in opposition to the incumbent government.